 Your smartphone camera is one of the most potent productivity tools available.

 You could save several minutes by not having to look up that information.
-For instance, you could just look at your phone rather than trying to remember what your prescriptions are at the doctor’s office.
+For instance, you could look at your phone rather than trying to remember what your prescriptions are at the doctor’s office.

 27. Stop checking the news and the weather on your phone.

 An even greater waste of time is checking the news.
-There’s no reason for the average person to check and read the news all time, yet many people do.
+There’s no reason for the average person to check and read the news all the time, yet many people do.

 Instead, go back to the old-fashioned habit of checking the news once a day.
 There is no reason to monitor the stock market or football scores 24 hours a day, yet many people do.
-Getting yourself out of the news and weather habits can save time and money.
+Getting out of the news and weather habits can save time and money.

 28. Schedule some phone-free time every day